SciBorgs/SciGuides/docs/projects/DifferentialDrive.md

 public Command drive(DoubleSupplier vLeft, DoubleSupplier vRight);
 ```

 *Note: the two `drive` methods have the same name, but are not the same method.
-As long as the types of the parameters are different, you can have multiple methods with the same name.*
+As long as the types of the parameters are different, you can have multiple methods with the same name.
+This is called overloading the method. *

 Next up, let's decide what type of Command we want to use.
 This isn't just something we want to do once - we need to get new inputs from the controller each tick - so we'll use a run command.
 We've talked about `Commands.run`, but in a Subsystem there's actually another method just called `run`, which calls `Commands.run` but uses that subsystem as the requirement.
 So `drive.run(action)` is the same as `Commands.run(action, drive)`.
 That's the method we're going to use for this, since we want to create a `RunCommand` that requires a drive subsystem.